You’re going to be in your skin your whole life

 - Skin is covered in lipids or oils, which help to keep it soft and supple; astringent products such as soap and detergents can strip these lipids.

 - Melanocytes are the cells responsible for producing and distributing melanin around the body.
 We have roughly 60,000 melanocytes in our body.
-Still, it is not the colour of our skin that dictates the number of melanocytes; it is actually to do with the activity of these cells around the body.
+Still, it is not the colour of our skin that dictates the number of melanocytes; it has to do with the activity of these cells around the body.

 - Roughly 1 in 100,000 people suffer from the condition albinism, which is due to a lack of melanocytes.